 3. GDPR and Facebook Lookalike Audiences

-What are the risks for non-compliance with GDPR and Facebook ads?
+What are the risks of non-compliance with GDPR and Facebook Ads?

-Making sure you comply with GDPR when using Facebook ads will keep you away from trouble.
-You need to ensure that you comply with the law, especially if your business is dealing with EU audience.
+The advertising world has entered a new era concerning data privacy and digital customer interactions.
+Making sure you comply with GDPR when using Facebook Ads will keep you away from potential infringements.
+You need to ensure that you comply with the law, especially if your business is dealing with EU audiences.

 It’s important to stress again that complying with the GDPR best practices is not a limit for advertisers but rather an opportunity to step up their data-led business models while meeting the new law requirements.